coderamen666/srd-v3.5-md/epic/epic-spells.md

 being dispelled other than their presumably high caster level.
 Likewise, epic spells using the *dispel* seed can dispel nonepic spells.
-Such epic spells use the same game mechanic: The check to dispel is 1d20 + a specified number (usually dispeller's level), and the DC is 11 + the spellcaster's level.
+Such epic spells use the same game mechanic: The check to dispel is 1d20 + a specified number (usually dispeller’s level), and the DC is 11 + the spellcaster’s level.

 *Antimagic field* does not automatically suppress epic spells as it does standard spells.
 Instead, each time an epic spell is subject to an *antimagic field,*make a dispel check as a 20th-level caster (1d20 + 20).
-The epic spell has a DC of 11 + the epic spell's spellcaster level.
+The epic spell has a DC of 11 + the epic spell’s spellcaster level.
 If the suppression check is successful, the epic spell is suppressed like any other spell.
 If the dispel check is unsuccessful, the epic spell functions normally.